Check out these medical devices, including breast pumps, wearable ED devices, CPAP sleep machines, and medical alert devices!

 Medical devices can make our lives easier — and possibly even save them.
-From breast pumps to sleep machines and life alert buttons, these medical devices are easy to use, affordable, and some are even covered by health insurance.
+From breast pumps to erectile dysfunction rings to sleep machines and life alert buttons, these medical devices are easy to use, affordable, and some are even covered by health insurance.

 All of the medical devices on this list are considered some of the most sophisticated medical devices (and service providers) on the market.
-These companies have filled a hole in the breast pump, medical alert, and sleep apnea markets by responding to some of the most common needs of patients.
+These companies have filled a hole in the breast pump, ED, medical alert, and sleep apnea markets by responding to patients’ most common needs.

 We’re just going to go ahead and say it: the Willow Pump is pretty darn cool.
 This hands-free breast pump allows you to pump while you go about your day.